ninasjoberg/php_blog/README.md

 ## Suggestions for future functionality / improvements:
 - allow the users to include images and other media to their blogposts
 - allow admin to delete comments (if they are inappropriate)
-- allow not logged in visitors to like a blog post
 - add categories and search for category
 - make styling for logged in view and edit post view
 - make sure you can only like once